 We strive to create a languages program that is fun and engaging for all students, regardless of age or ability, while supporting them to develop an additional language that will serve them in life.

-Over the years, we have offered a few different languages at Village School, including Auslan, Indonesian and Italian.
+Over the years, we have offered a few different languages at Village School, including Auslan, Indonesian, Mandarin and Italian.

-Our current language other than English (LOTE) subject is Mandarin, taught by a native Mandarin speaker who is also a classroom teacher at Village School.
+Our current language other than English (LOTE) subject is Korean, taught by a native Korean speaker who is also a classroom teacher at Village School.

 As with our other subjects, we design learning activities that give students practical experience using and understanding a language, and adjust them as required to suit individual interests and abilities.